OctopusDeploy/People/Software-Engineering/L4-Lead-Software-Engineer.md

 ## 🧭 Culture and Leadership

 - I encompass all of the qualities listed in [Leadership](https://github.com/OctopusDeploy/People/blob/main/Leadership.md)
+- I avoid becoming a bottleneck, by setting up other engineers on my team for success for longer periods of time before needing to check back in
 - I make sure difficult work that needs to be done gets done, like hard debugging, incident response, and reverse-engineering tasks
 - I understand our organisation structure and how we schedule work, and help my team find their highest value contributions in this environment.
 - I am comfortable with transparently assessing risk, making recommendations, escalating appropriately, and dealing with the consequences along the way.